ddiazdom/grid/README.md

-# grid
+# Succinct Grid

-This is an implementation of the data structure of Makinen and Navarro 2007 for representing a grid of points.
+This repository implements the data structure of Makinen and Navarro 2007 for representing a grid of points.
+For the moment, it supports 2D range counting.